-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source as across the UK (+5%).
-SEA Topic cover ed by objective: V Vater 17.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: W ater 17.
 Reduce the risk of flooding and the resulting detriment to public wellbeing, the economy and the environment.
 Natural environment Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
 The 2011-2013 AMR does not contain updated conservation data.
 2010/11: None There is no locally specific data available at present.
 There have been no approvals contrary to EA advice since reporting began in 2004.
 To have no applications permitted contrary to EA advice.
 None identified.
-Herefordshire Council AMR (2010/11) SEA Topic cover ed by objective: V Vater, air, soil, mate rial assets • 18.
+Herefordshire Council AMR (2010/11) SEA Topic cover ed by objective: W ater, air, soil, matei rial assets 18.
 Minimise local and global pollution and protect or enhance environmental resources.
-Natural environment Agricultural land usage by quality.
-LA to monitor the number of hectares of the best and most versatile agricultural land (grades 3a and higher) lost to Within Bishopstone there is Grade 1 and 2 land (excellent to very good) and of Grade 3 (good to moderate land in the west of the parish. - Measure the number of hectares of best and most versatile soil lost through development.
+Natural environment Agricultural land usage by quality .
+LA to monitor the number of hectares of the best and most versatile agricultural land (grades 3a and higher) lost to development.
+Within Abbeydore, Bacton, Ewyas Harold and Kentchurch the majority of the land is grade 3 and 4 (good to poor).
+To the north of Abbeydore there is a small strip of grade 1 land (excellent). - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
 DEFRA 'Magic' website for land classification